Codecademy/docs/content/r/concepts/vectors/vectors.md

   - 'paths/computer-science'
 ---

-Vectors are used to store and use multiple data values of the same type that can be accessed later by subsequent code.
-In R, the indexing of vectors will start from ‘1’ and not from ‘0’ unlike other programming languages.
+**Vectors** are used to store multiple values of the same [data type](https://www.codecademy.com/resources/docs/r/data-types) for later use.
+Unlike other programming languages, vectors in R are not zero-indexed; they start from 1.

 ## Creating a Vector

-In R, vectors are created or initialised using the ‘c’ function which means combining different elements of the same type together.
+In R, vectors are made with the ‘c()’ function to combine different elements of the same type together.

 ## Vector Types